Princess Augusta of Great Britain: Early life

 Fifty days later, she was christened at St. James's Palace by the Archbishop of Canterbury.
 Her godparents were her paternal grandfather, the King (represented by his Lord Chamberlain, the Duke of Grafton), and her grandmothers, Queen Caroline and the Dowager Duchess of Saxe-Gotha (both represented by proxies).

-Her third birthday was celebrated by the first public performance of "Rule, Britannia!" at Cliveden in Buckinghamshire.
+Her third birthday was celebrated by the first public performance of the masque Alfred (1740) by Thomas Arne, performed at her father's residence at Cliveden.
+In its original form, Alfred contained only eight vocal sections and the overture, including the famous patriotic song "Rule, Britannia!".

 Augusta was given a careful education.
 She was not described as a rare beauty, having a loose mouth and long face.

-In 1761–62, a marriage was discussed between Augusta and her second cousin, Charles William Ferdinand, Duke of Brunswick-Wolfenbüttel.
+In 1761–63, a marriage was discussed between Augusta and her second cousin, Charles William Ferdinand, Duke of Brunswick-Wolfenbüttel.
 The negotiations were delayed because her mother disliked the House of Brunswick.
 This obstacle was overcome by a reason described by Horace Walpole: "Lady Augusta was lively, and much inclined to meddle in the private politics of the Court.
 As none of her [The [Dowager] Princess [of Wales]'s] children but the King, had, or had reason to have, much affection for their mother, she justly apprehended Lady Augusta instilling their disgust on to the Queen.
 She could not forbid her daughter's frequent visits at Buckingham House, but to prevent ill consequence of them, she often accompanied her thither.
 This, however, was an attendance and a constraint the Princess of Wales could not support.
 Her exceeding indolence, her more excessive love of privacy, and the subjection of being frequently with the Queen, whose higher rank was a never ceasing mortification, all concurred to make her resolve, at any rate, to deliver herself of her daughter.
 To obtain this end, the profusion of favours to the hated House of Brunswick was not though too much.
 The Hereditary Prince was prevailed to accept Lady Augusta's hand, with four-score thousand pounds, an annuity of £5,000 a year on Ireland, and three thousand a year on Hanover."

 On 16 January 1764, Augusta married Charles William Ferdinand at the Chapel Royal of St James's Palace.
 The wedding was followed by a state dinner at Leicester House, congratulations from the Houses of Parliament, a ball given by the Queen, and an opera performance at Covent Garden.
 The couple departed from Harwich on the 26th.